tower120/hibit_tree/README.md

 * Ordered by key[^sorting].
 Have unordered contiguous iteration[^unordered_iter] as well.

 * Fast inter-container equality and ordering [Not yet implemented].

+Intersection operation directly over data container is much faster, than intersecting set + getting items from tree/map.
+Since with intersection directly over tree - we are skipping additional tree traverse phase for actually getting data.

 [^hasmap_perf]: Even without hasher, HashMap performance is not stable, and depends on how much filled buckets are.